 10. Recreational Activities

-- Join recreational programs like sports, hiking, or other outdoor activities organized by local parks and community centers.
+- Join recreational programs such as sports, hiking, and other outdoor activities organized by local parks and community centers.

 - Engaging in enjoyable activities promotes relaxation and social connection.